v3l1d/SQL-TO-JSON-VIEWER/README.md

 ## About

 This Laravel project was made for my Bachelor Degree's course named "Web Programming".
-In this project i had to build a web application which takes in upload a SQL file in upload and show its schema in a graphical way and let the user to modify it and save.
+In this project i had to build a web application which takes  a SQL file in upload and show its schema in a graphical way and let the user to modify it and save.
 Features to implement:
 -Database connection
 -SQL file re-save
-To run de application just launch the server.js file.
+To run the application just launch the server.js file.